 EPTA would like to encourage future colleagues to contribute to the quality of the piano education and playing in the Netherlands.
 Therefore, we award the ‘EPTA Frans Schreuderprijs’ yearly for the best research paper or master thesis.
 Submission is open to piano students of Dutch conservatories.
-The prize consists of: a bronze statuette, € 500 and the possibility to publish an article in the Piano Bulletin.
+The prize consists of: € 750 and the possibility to publish an article in the Piano Bulletin.

 - Website – Pool of Teachers